1. Home/

 • Development of innovation incentives for sustainability-related improvements and solutions.

-• Specification of consequences for failure to achieve sustainability goals or violation of ESG standards.
+• Establishment of consequences for failure to meet sustainability targets or for breaches of ESG standards.

 • Design of forward-looking contract models that promote continuous improvement of sustainability performance.